-“Ladies and gentlemen, you are very welcome abroad your flight today, on board this Boeing 737-800 series aircraft.
+“Ladies and gentlemen, you are very welcome abroad your flight today, on board this (insert aircraft type here) series aircraft.

 To fasten your seatbelt ….
 In fact if anybody by now does not know how to fasten their seatbelt please leave the plane now, as you don’t deserve to be on a plane.

 This aircraft has 8 emergency exits – 2 at the front , one left , one right , 2 at the rear , one left , one right and 4 over wing exits 2 left , 2 right.
 It should be fun watching all 300 of ye scrambling for a gap barely able to fit one person , especially if the wings are on fire and you have to find an alternate exit.

-In the sudden loss of cabin pressure, at about 39,000 feet, your lungs may puncture and blood vessels on your skin will burst almost immediately being exposed to a huge pressure difference and temperatures like -50 C. Oxygen masks will drop from the panel above your heads.
+In the sudden loss of cabin pressure, at about 39,000 feet, your lungs may puncture and blood vessels on your skin will burst almost immediately being exposed to a huge pressure difference no to mention temperatures as cold as -50 C. Oxygen masks will drop from the panel above your heads.
 If you are still conscious , pull on the mask to start the flow of oxygen.
 Stop screaming, place the mask over your nose and mouth and breathe normally.
 Oxygen will continue to flow even if the bag is not fully inflated.
 Oh by the way, there’s only about 12 minutes of oxygen in those passenger tanks, sorry!

-In the unlikely event of us landing on water (very unlikely as our journey today is 90% over land today and in all probability we will be landing sideways in a field going at 500mph) … your life jacket is under your seat.
-Plunging at 750mph towards the ground, the G Forces of 5 & 6 G mean the in all reality you will not even be able to reach for your lifejackets as your body will weigh 5 times its normal weight.
+In the unlikely event of us landing on water (very unlikely as our journey today is 90% over land today and in all probability we will be landing sideways in a field going at 670kph) … your life jacket is under your seat.
+Plunging at speed towards the ground, the G Forces of 8 G mean the in all reality you will not even be able to reach for your lifejackets as your body will weigh 8 times its normal weight.
 If you do manage to get them place it over your head, tie the straps at the front.
 Do not inflate the lifejacket inside the aircraft as this will jam you into your seat and you will just have to watch all the sensible people leave the aircraft from your seat.

 The lifejackets has a light and a whistle to attract attention …. as if 3 miles of burning wreckage won’t get you enough attention.